TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

     - metaball
     - surface

+During the scene export, ``CURVE``, ``TEXT``, ``METABALL`` and ``SURFACE`` type objects are converted into ``MESH`` type objects.

 .. _static_dynamic_objects:

 Static and Dynamic Objects
 ==========================

+An object can be either static or dynamic.

-**Static objects** are objects which can be merged together if they have the same material.
+**Static objects** are objects that cannot be moved, animated or changed in any other way while running the application.
+For performance purposes, such objects can be merged together if they have the same material.

-**Dynamic objects** are objects which cannot be combined with each other.
+**Dynamic objects** can be moved, animated or changed in other ways while running the application.
+They can also interact with other objects, including static ones.
+Dynamic objects are never combined with each other or with static objects.

-Only ``MESH``, ``CAMERA`` and ``ARMATURE`` type objects can be dynamic.
-All other object types are static.
+Only ``MESH`` and ``EMPTY`` type objects can be either static or dynamic.
+All other object types, such as ``CAMERA`` and ``ARMATURE``, are always dynamic.

+Static ``MESH`` objects are rendered much faster then the dynamic ones, so, for better performance, it is advised to keep the number of dynamic meshes to a minimum.
+Objects of any other type, both static and dynamic, do not significantly affect performance.

-The objects which have animation, physics or a parent, which is a dynamic object, are considered dynamic.
+The objects which have animation, physics or a parent, which is a dynamic object, are considered dynamic, as well as the objects controlled by the following logic nodes:

-Object movement via API is possible only for dynamic objects.
+    * ``Play Animation``
+    * ``Transform Object``
+    * ``Move To``
+    * ``Inherit Material``

+API methods that concern object movement, copying and animation (both object and node material) can only be applied to dynamic objects.
 In order to make the movement of the object without dynamic settings possible, it is necessary to activate ``Force Dynamic Object`` option in its settings.

 .. _object_settings: